-Identification Category Rule Citation from 40 CFR 63 Continuous Process Vents Group 1 Continuous Process Vent and applicable monitoring 2455 Continuous Process vent combined with Group 1 batch vent before control or recovery device 2455(b)(1) Existing Group 2 Process Vents with TRE >5 2455 New Group 2 Process Vents with TRE>8 2455 Existing Group 2 Continuous Process Vents with 1.9 < TRE <= 5.
-2455(c)(1) New Group 2 Continuous Process Vents with 5 < TRE ← 8 2455(c)(1) Gaseous streams routed to a Fuel Gas System are not process vents and have no applicable requirements under 40 CFR 63 Subpart FFFF.
-2550 Process Vents Emitting Hydrogen Halide or Halogen HAPs Process with collective sum of hydrogen halide and hydrogen HAPs < 1,000 lb/year 2465(b), 1257(d)(2)(i) Process with collective sum of hydrogen halide and hydrogen HAPs >= 1,000 lb/year 2465(c), 994 New process vents that emit HAP metals 2465(d) 7 - 14551 - 1 - 1 - 1 - 1 The state of the s 7.75 Group I process vents and applicable monitoring 2460 MCPUs as defined and Group 2 process vents and applicable moviming 2460, 2525(e) updated in the Semiannual Compliance Reports Group 2 process vents.
-2400, 2325(6) MCPUs as defined and updated in the Semiannual Compliance Reports Process with non-reactive HAP usage < 10,000 lb/year 2460(b)(7) Halogenated Group 1 batch process vents for which a combustion device is used to control organic HAP emissions 2460 F. P. STATE Vessels (Storage, Surge Control Vessels, and Bottoms Receivers) 9.000 Group I vessels storing a liquid for which the maximum true vapor pressure of organic HAPs ≥ 76.6 kPa (11.1 psi) 2470, 2450(r), 982 MCPUs as defined and updated in the Semiannual Compliance Reports Group 1 vessels storing a liquid for which the maximum true vapor pressure of organic HAPs < 76.6 kPa (11.1 psi) 2470, 2450(r), Subpart WW MCPUs as defined and updated in the Semiannual Compliance Reports Group 2 vessels (Storage, Surge Control, and Bottoms Receivers) 2470, 2450(r) Halogenated Group I vessels for which a combustion device is used to control organic HAP emissions.
-2470 Transfer Operations ' Group 1 transfer racks and applicable monitoring and testing 2475 - Halogenated Group 1 transfer racks for which a combustion device is used to control organic HAP emissions 2475 Equipment Leaks Equipment in MON service Equipment in OHAP service complying with 40 CFR 63 Subpart H. 2480(a) Equipment in OHAP service complying with 40 CFR 63 Subpart UU.
-2480(a) Equipment in OHAP service complying with 40 CFR 65 Subpart F. 2480(a) Process Wastewater 1, "1," MCPUs as defined and updated in the Semiannual Compliance Reports Group I wastewater stream 2485(c), (n), 132-148 MCPUs as defined and updated in the Semiannual Compliance Reports Group 2 wastewater stream 2485 • Standards for waste management units managing Group 1 wastewater stream or residuals removed from Group 1 streams 2485(d) Liquid streams in open systems 2485(1), 149 Emissions averaging anady me Connected By SIC Comply with the emissions averaging plan for selected emission points 2500, 150 A DESIGN AND THE CHIEF PRINCIPLE AND THE PRINCIPLE PRINC 4 6300, 130 Recordkeeping and Reporting
+Identification Category Rule Citation from 40 CFR 63 Continuous Process Vents Group 1 Continuous Process Vent and applicable monitoring 2455 Continuous Process vent combined with Group 1 batch vent before control or recovery device 2455(b)(1) Existing Group 2 Process Vents with TRE >5 2455 New Group 2 Process Vents with TRE >8 2455 Existing Group 2 Continuous Process Vents with 1.9 < TRE <= 5.
+2455(c)(1) New Group 2 Continuous Process Vents with 5 < TRE <= 8 2455(c)(1) Gaseous streams routed to a Fuel Gas System are not process vents and have no applicable requirements under 40 CFR 63 Subpart FFFF.
+2550 Process Vents Emitting Hydrogen Halide or Halogen HAPs Process with collective sum of hydrogen halide and hydrogen HAPs < 1,000 lb/year 2465(b), 1257(d)(2)(i) Process with collective sum of hydrogen halide and hydrogen HAPs >= 1,000 lb/year 2465(c), 994 New process vents that emit HAP metals 2465(d) 7 7.150.75 The state of the s T-18G1 1 Group I process vents and applicable monitoring 2460 MCPUs as defined and Group 2 process vents and approcable monitoring 2460, 2525(e) updated in the Semiannual Compliance Reports Group 2 process veries.
+2400, 2323(0) MCPUs as defined and updated in the Semiannual Compliance Reports Process with non-reactive HAP usage < 10,000 lb/year 2460(b)(7) Halogenated Group 1 batch process vents for which a combustion device is used to control organic HAP emissions 2460 ALE BOYS IN THE Vessels (Storage, Surge Control Vessels, and Bottoms Receivers) \$200m Group 1 vessels storing a liquid for which the maximum true vapor pressure of organic HAPs ≥ 76.6 kPa (11.1 psi) 2470, 2450(r), 982 MCPUs as defined and updated in the Semiannual Compliance Reports Group I vessels storing a liquid for which the maximum true vapor pressure of organic HAPs < 76.6 kPa (11.1 psi) 2470, 2450(r), Subpart WW MCPUs as defined and updated in the Semiannual Compliance Reports Group 2 vessels (Storage, Surge Control, and Bottoms Receivers) 2470, 2450(r) Halogenated Group 1 vessels for which a combustion device is used to control organic HAP emissions.
+2470 Transfer Operations ' Group 1 transfer racks and applicable monitoring and testing 2475 - Halogenated Group I transfer racks for which a combustion device is used to control organic HAP emissions 2475 Equipment Leaks Equipment in MON service Equipment in OHAP service complying with 40 CFR 63 Subpart H. 2480(a) Equipment in OHAP service complying with 40 CFR 63 Subpart UU, 2480(a) Equipment in OHAP service complying with 40 CFR 65 Subpart F. 2480(a) Process Wastewater 1, 11, 1 MCPUs as defined and updated in the Semiannual Compliance Reports Group I wastewater stream 2485(c), (n), 132-148 MCPUs as defined and updated in the Semiannual Compliance Reports Group 2 wastewater stream 2485 • Standards for waste management units managing Group 1 wastewater stream or residuals removed from Group 1 streams 2485(d) Liquid streams in open systems 2485(1), 149 Emissions averaging and the same Comply with the emissions averaging plan for selected emission points 2500, 150 2300, 130 Recordsceping and Reporting

 ^{} MCPUs and their requirements as defined in the Notification of Compliance Status and as updated in the Semiannual Compliance Reports.

 Notification of new MCPUs will be included in the Semiannual Compliance Report for the period in which the new MCPU first operated.